smlsvnssn/ouml/README.md

 ### Colour methods

 The methods that return `Colour` are chainable, and the methods that return an array of `Colour`s are chainable via `.map()`.

+All methods that interpolate between colours, such as `.mix()` or `.palette()`, interpolate through `oklab` by default, since oklab is more true to saturation when interpolating.
+If you want a poppier feel, go for `oklch` instead.
+Oklch and oklab are the only colourspaces supported.
+[Try out interpolation through different colour spaces here to see why](https://codepen.io/smlsvnssn/full/dyQaQvp).

 #### Colour.lightness( v? ) → Colour